JuyeopHan/JuyeopHan.github.io/_pages/about.md

  <br/> <br/> <br/>
   &nbsp; &nbsp; &nbsp; &nbsp; **News**

+ * My paper on *[Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers](https://arxiv.org/abs/2209.07780)* has been accepted for presentation at ACC 2023. (*20 JAN 2023*)

  * My paper on *[DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory](https://arxiv.org/abs/2209.07764)* has been accepted for presentation at ICRA 2023. (*16 JAN 2023*)